kielabokkie/blueman/README.md

 $ blueman convert api.json
 ```

-Or if you installed Blueman using Composer:
+Note: If you installed Blueman using Composer you have to replace `blueman` with `./bin/console` in all the example commands, e.g.:

 ```sh
 $ ./bin/console convert api.json